PainsPerdus/gboi-rocket/doc/display_background_tile.lib.doc.md

 Function : display a background element at the position x and y (in pixels)

+Modifies: A, HL
+Restores: BC, DE
+Arguments:

 | Label |   Type   | Size        | Description                                       |
 | ----- | -------- | ----------- | --------------------------------------------------|
 | A     | register | 1 byte      | x (x position of the element in pixels-8 pixels)  |
 | B     | register | 1 byte      | y (y position of the element in pixels-16 pixels) |
 | L     | register | 1 byte      | ID of the first tile (out of 4)                   |

-Modifies: A, HL
-Restores: BC, DE

 So, if you want to display isaac on the screen at 0,0, you need to call the fonction with x = 0 and y = 0, because the screen starts at (x:-8, y:-16)